 Budget 2020: What’s in it for freelancers and sole traders?

 Three days ago, the federal government delivered their once-in-a-century budget in response to our once-in-a-century health pandemic and follow-on economic recession.
-Rounded CEO Nicholas Beames takes a look at how it will impact freelancers and sole traders.
+Rounded co-founder Nicholas Beames takes a look at how it will impact freelancers and sole traders.

 Article contents− +